 - Click on ‘track’ to check if your application has been received or else apply for the backup.

 UCAS Mobile App

-UCAS Mobile App is now available for all the aspirants apply for postgraduate courses in the UK.
-The UCAS application is a multi-language mobile app which provides students with an overview of courses, universities and their respective application process brought to the scroll of their screen.
+UCAS Mobile App is now available for all aspirants applying for postgraduate courses in the UK.
+The UCAS application is a multi-language mobile app that provides students with an overview of courses, universities, and their respective application processes brought to the scroll of their screen.
 Click here to download the UCAS mobile app!

 Other Services Offered by UCAS

 Other than acting as an undergraduate admission portal, it also offers some additional services.
 Let’s take a look at what else you can do through UCAS:

 Through the UCAS conservatoires application service, you can apply for both undergraduate and postgraduate practice-based courses in music, dance, musical theatre, drama, etc. at the conservatoires in the UK which are part of the UCAS Conservatoires scheme.

 - Bristol Old Vic Theatre School

 - Royal Welsh College of Music and Drama

 - Trinity Laban Conservatoire of Music and Dance